bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

 ## Troubleshooting
-### Seeing {"Environment variable not found"} when creating the DB tables and initial client
+### Issue: Environment variable not found when running the database migration

-If you do not enter the correct provider in the `/prisma/schema.prisma` file or the `.env` file contains an incorrect `DATABASE_URL`.
+This error can occur when the `/prisma/schema.prisma` file contains the incorrect provider, or the `.env` file contains an incorrect `DATABASE_URL`.
+Verify that the information in both files is correct.

-### Seeing {"Server selection timeout: No available servers"} when creating and seeding the database
+### Issue: A "no available servers" server selection timeout when running the database migration

 Update your Mongo Cloud IP address to 0.0.0.0/0.